-Bendigo-Maubisse Friendship Committee
+Bendigo Maubisse Friendship Committee

-This relationship was further strengthened when the Victorian Government signed a Protocol of Cooperation in 2014 with the Timor Leste Government, aligning various districts in Timor Leste with many local Government areas in Victoria.
+This relationship was further strengthened when the Victorian Government signed a Protocol of Cooperation in 2014 with the Timor Leste Government, aligning various districts in Timor Leste with many Victorian local government areas.
 The City of Greater Bendigo formed an agreement with the District of Ainaro (of which Maubisse is a sub-district) in partnership with the City of Ballarat.
-The Friendship Committees of both cities look forward to working closely together.
+The Friendship Committees of both cities are pleased to support the District of Ainaro.

-Maubisse is located in the central highlands of Timor Leste in the Ainaro District, 73 kilometres south of the city of Dili and 1300 metres above sea level.
+Maubisse is located in the central highlands of Timor Leste in the Ainaro District, 73 kilometres south of the city of Dili and 1,300 metres above sea level.

 It has a population of 20,000 people and is the main coffee growing region of the country.

 This moderate climate produces green beans, mandarins, avocados, oranges, potatoes, tomatoes, garlic and shallots.

 Like most parts of Timor Leste, the Maubisse community experiences many challenges.
 The fledgling economy faces barriers such as lack of employment, government structures, health services, education, transport and communications.

 A typical Maubisse resident is a member of a subsistence farming family who exist on less than a $350 annual income and live in a house with a dirt floor.
 A family may not have electricity, running water or transport (unless they are lucky enough to own a pony).

 Children may attend a school with no furniture, books or pens, and school can be cancelled for the whole wet season if the building leaks.

 Only 10 per cent of mothers have any sort of medical help during childbirth and the only option for keeping mosquitoes from the baby is to fill the house with smoke.